 The pain of having to pay taxes on your blog income is a lot less than the pain of the fine you could be facing down the road if you don’t report your income.

 Know What You Can Deduct

-Having to report and pay income on your blogging income is a bummer, but the good news is that your blogging expenses are tax deductible!
-The general rule is that you can deduct any expenses that are considered reasonable and necessary to your profession.
+Having to report and pay income on your blogging income is a bummer, but the good news is that your blogging expenses are tax-deductible!
+The general rule is that you can deduct any expenses that are considered reasonable and necessary for your profession.

 You can find a really good list of common tax deductions for bloggers here.